Major concern as Chelsea star Abraham stretchered off against Valencia | Goal.com

 Major concern as Chelsea star Abraham stretchered off against Valencia

-Chelsea striker Tammy Abraham was forced out of his side's Champions League encounter with Valencia on Wednesday in what could be a major blow for the Blues.
+Chelsea striker Tammy Abraham was forced out of his side's Champions League encounter at Valencia on Wednesday in what could be a major blow for the Blues.

 As the first half was winding down Abraham went up for a header with Valencia defender Ezequiel Garay and appeared to land awkwardly on the Argentine's legs as both players fell to the ground.